BOXFoundation/whitepaper/whitepaper.md

 + **Long transaction delays & low throughput.** The digital content industry is quite different from finance or e-commerce world in terms of action frequency.
 Typically we might transfer our money or buy/sell goods several times a day, but on a digital content platform, a teenager might do way more actions, like streaming a song or watching a movie clip or tipping an article writer.
 In other words, we are expecting way larger transaction volume in the online digital content world.
 This trait of the digital content industry determines that current Bitcoin or Ethereum platform cannot meet the needs from real world, which leaves us no choice but to find novel solutions and build a new blockchain platform.

 + **No privacy in smart contracts.** In Ethereum all smart contracts are stored publicly on the nodes of the blockchain, which introduces severe privacy problems.
 Due to the visibility of the contracts, a normal streamer's taste or preferences may be detected and published to a lot of people he may not know.
 Likewise, a content producer might also worry that his or her profit sharing plan be searched by outsiders and leaked to the public.
-Furthermore, the increasing complexity of smart contracts can bring security risks as demonstrated by DAO.
+Furthermore, the increasing complexity of smart contracts can bring security risks as demonstrated by DAO and Parity.

 + **High transaction fees.** High transaction cost means there is no real micro-payment; and without micro-payments, fans cannot support content creators with small donations, neither can they pay for watching just an episode of a series show nor access to limited content like a VIP club.
 The digital content industry needs a frictionless micro-payment system to foster an active and positive community.